What is No-Regrets

 So, the American couple in the back were commandeering the raft with little to no padding but a lot of yelling.
 The pair of my friends in the front row either kept slipping in the same raft or were paddling in thin air, very likely spooked by our own afflictions in the other raft.
 And the pair in the middle were left to do all dirty work.
 You can judge the situation from the above picture, I am not here to take sides.
 No wonder the middle pair decided to switch sides when we took a halt.

-Not many waterfalls boast of an easy access behind the falls.
-Add to it, a good platform to stand right underneath the falls and check the ‘stand under the waterfall’ item off your bucket list.
+Not many waterfalls boast of an easy access behind the falls, like Cucumber Falls did.
+Additionally, there was a great platform to stand right beneath the falls and enjoy the furious stream of water gushing down.

 This is not the one to be skipped, in my opinion.